LeBaoQuan/MAI391_Project_Stock_Trading/research_summary.md

  ### this study aims to test the weak-form efficiency of the Ho Chi Minh stock market###

-3. Literature review / Summary of pre-requisite knowledge:
+3. Summary of pre-requisite knowledge:

 > Logistic Regression:

+- Sigmoid function
 - Maximum likelihood estimation (MLE)
+- Build and Optimizing Loss Function

 > Support Vector Machine (SVM):

+- Classification

 4. Research method:

-### Tesing the Weak-form Efficient Market###
+### Testing the Weak-form Efficient Market###

 * examine the randomness (in the changes of VN-index and VN30 index), weather they're independent (stock price is effected by its own past price, not by other stocks or the overall market)

-* using Logistic Regression to examine how factors (close, HL, LO, var, etc) effect a stock price (increase or decrease)
+* using Logistic Regression to examine how factors (close, HL, LO, var, etc. ) effect a stock price (increase or decrease)

 ### Predict stock price movement